MicrosoftDocs/defender-docs/articles/defender-for-cloud/configure-servers-coverage.md

 1. If the column setting is **On**, then Defender for Cloud is enabled, along with any plans switched on in Defender for Cloud, including Defender for Servers.

 You can also check the coverage for all of all your subscriptions and resources using the [Coverage workbook](custom-dashboards-azure-workbooks.md#coverage-workbook).

-> [!NOTE]
-> - Defender for Server settings for each resource are inherited by the subscription-level settings by default.
-> - If you change settings at the resource level, the resource no longer inherits settings from its parent subscription unless you delete the settings you configured.

 ## Modify plan feature settings